 “We’ve been working with GPS for some time to find an opportunity to provide daycare for our employees at CBMC,” said Blackwell.
 “The COVID pandemic really highlighted this need and when the right opportunity came along for us to provide an adequate space where Debbie and her crew could help, we jumped on it.”

 While Clara Barton owns the house, they will not be running the daycare.
 It is being leased to GPS Kids who are ultimately in charge of providing childcare services.

-“Thanks to the partnership with Clara Barton Hospital, we are so excited to announce the opening of GPS Kids Care #1,” said Stephens.
+“Thanks to the partnership with Clara Barton Medical Center, we are so excited to announce the opening of GPS Kids Care #1,” said Stephens.
 “This is a group daycare home for infants through preschool aged children that will be specifically reserved for Clara Barton employees.”

 One Clara Barton employee utilizing the new daycare is Shauna Redetzke, a Document Imaging Specialist in Clara Barton’s Medical Records Department.
 While in her second trimester, Redetzke found that daycare openings within the community were extremely limited and found the cost of infant care unfeasible.
 After having her little girl, she was fortunate to have a family member willing to watch her in the afternoons, allowing her to go back to work but only on a part-time basis.